-950m to the west Westhill Wood;
+C5: Local County Wildlife sites : 950m to north west The Plantation; 950m to the west Westhill Wood;

-Site Assessment of AS09 - Hurn Court Farm Extension

-Protection of Water Resources (Hydrology/groundwater/ surface water management and flooding)

-1km to north and north west Afflington Wood & Haycraft Wood.
+Protection Protection of Water Resources (Hydrology/groundwater/ surface water management and flooding) 1km to north and north west Afflington Wood & Haycraft Wood.
 Therefore Dorset Wildlife Trust should be consulted.
 C7: Purbeck Heritage Coast and Dorset & East Devon Coast World Heritage site.
 We therefore recommend you consult with your Heritage Coast colleagues at DCC.
 C11: A Scheduled Ancient Monument - a Bowl Barrow is present within the proposed working area.
 The County Archaeologist and English Heritage must be consulted as soon as possible.
 C12: Criteria classification 'B' due to Principal Aquifer.
 A Hydrogeological Risk Assessment should be completed to assess the impact on the water resource and on down gradient licensed springs and receiving water course.
 The combined impacts of Purbeck Limestone Quarries should be assessed where a number of sites affect the same water resource or receiving water course.
 C13: Criteria classification 'D' as there are no watercourses within 500m.
 C14: Criteria classification 'D' as within FZ1.

-Studies required/ considerations:

-- Flood Risk Assessment

-- Ecological study required

-- Hydrogeological assessment

-- Water Framework Directive Assessment may be required

-July/August 2015

-No objection to proposals and no further comments over and above those previously made in earlier consultations.

-December 2016

-Having read the above Preliminary Hydrological and Hydrogeological Risk Assessment, we have no objection to the proposed site extension being included in the Bournemouth, Dorset and Poole Mineral Sites Allocation Plan.
+Studies required/ considerations: Flood Risk Assessment Ecological study required Hydrogeological assessment Water Framework Directive Assessment may be required July/August 2015 No objection to proposals and no further comments over and above those previously made in earlier consultations.
+December 2016 Having read the above Preliminary Hydrological and Hydrogeological Risk Assessment, we have no objection to the proposed site extension being included in the Bournemouth, Dorset and Poole Mineral Sites Allocation Plan.
 Obviously detailed information and conditions may be required at the planning application stage, but we can discuss that when further details become available.

-PK16 Swanworth Quarry extension Site Assessment

-No grounds for objection, subject to detail:

-Lead Local Flood Authority (LLFA) - DCC

-The site falls entirely within Flood Zone 1 (low risk - fluvial flooding) according to the Environment Agency's relevant flood modelling, and whilst not shown to be at any significant (theoretical) risk of surface water flooding by relevant mapping, does have a defined overland flow path along the eastern boundary, during severe rainfall events (1:100/1000yr).
-However, given the prevailing limestone geology, it is likely that surface water would be managed via infiltration.
+PK16 Swanworth Quarry extension Site Assessment No grounds for objection, subject to detail: Lead Local Flood Authority (LLFA) - DCC The site falls entirely within Flood Zone 1 (low risk - fluvial flooding) according to the Environment Agency's relevant flood modelling, and whilst not shown to be at any significant (theoretical) risk of surface water flooding by relevant mapping, does have a defined overland flow path along the eastern boundary, during severe rainfall events (1:100/1000yr).
+However, given the prevailing limestone geology, it is likely that surface water water would be managed via infiltration.
 A site specific strategy of surface water management is a requirement for all development (NPPF), as no off site worsening should be offered.
 Both surface and ground water derived from the site is assumed to migrate south towards the Hill Bottom grouping of properties.
-Prior Land Drainage Consent may be required from DCC as relevant LLFA, for any works offering an obstruction to flow within a channel with the status of Ordinary Watercourse.
+Prior Land Drainage Consent may be required from DCC as relevant UEA, for any works offering an obstruction to flow within a channel with the status of

+DCC as relevant LLFA, for any works offering an obstruction to flow within a channel with the status of Ordinary Watercourse.

-Regarding the latest information provided by the consultants engaged by Suttles, regarding the extension to the Swanworth site, I would like to provide a response.
+Landscape & Visual Impact AONB Team Regarding the latest information provided by the consultants engaged by Suttles, regarding the extension to the Swanworth site, I would like to provide a response.
 I have discussed the information with Tony Harris, Senior Landscape Architect at DCC, and also have discussed the landscape objection to the proposal at the recent meeting with you and Mike Garrity.
 As I have indicated previously, the exceptional circumstances test that is provided at NPPF 116 consists of three discreet elements, which must all be satisfactorily addressed.
 The discussion we are presently involved in relates to the third aspect, this being the ability to moderate detrimental environmental effects.